Judy Hashman nee Devlin.

 Click on images to enlarge.

 Judy Hashman was born in Canada, the daughter of the Irishman Frank Devlin one of badminton’s first legends.
-Frank won an incredible 18 All-England titles in just nine years, between 1922 and 1931- a truly mind-boggling feet which may never be surpassed.
+Frank won an incredible 18 All-England titles in just nine years, between 1922 and 1931- a genuinely mind-boggling feat that may never be surpassed.
 He probably never imagined how close his daughter would get to beating the number of titles he won.

-Judy’s All England career began in 1954, at the age of just 18 years and 4 mouths.
-In this, her first appearance at the All England, the young Devlin won the women’s singles making her the youngest All-England champion ever.
+Judy’s All-England career began in 1954, at the age of just 18 years and 4 months.
+In this, her first appearance at the All-England, the young Devlin won the women’s singles, making her the youngest All-England champion ever.
 Partnered with her sister Sue aged 20 (later Peard), she won the woman’s doubles as well, this was the first of their six doubles titles.
-In the space of just three weeks, Judy won two US Open, two All England and three US junior national titles – as well as becoming a US lacrosse international.
+In the space of just three weeks, Judy won two US Open, two All-England and three US junior national titles – as well as becoming a US lacrosse international.

-In 1955 and 1956 she lost in the Woman’s Singles final of the All-England to the Texan Margaret Varner.
-She would gain revenge for these defeats however, securing consecutive trophies, vanquishin Varner in both finals in ’57 & 58.
+In 1955 and 1956, she lost in the Women’s Singles final of the All-England to the Texan Margaret Varner.
+However, she would gain revenge for these defeats, securing consecutive trophies and vanquishing Varner in both finals in ’57 and ’58.

 1959 saw Varner too busy playing tennis and squash for the USA to compete at the All-England, but Judy failed to take advantage – she lost to the 19-year-old English girl, Heather Ward (later Nielson).